COMP2160-Game-Development/Prac-03/README.md

 ### To receive full marks, show your tutor:

 * Your completed state machine, including your diagram/notes!
-* How you've modified the jump and what kind of feeling you were going for (you don't need to have achieved this, this isn't a design class).
+* Your tunable parameters in the inspector, and the kind of jump feeling you were going for (you don't need to have achieved this, just made a start!).
+* Your spawner and destroyer.
-* Your randomised triangle sizes.
+* Your randomised triangle sizes or movement speeds.